-The bass and treble bypass registers (0x89-0x90) are defaulted to the bypass mode.
+Note that the bass and treble bypass registers (0x89-0x90) are defaulted to the bypass mode.
 In order to use the bass and treble, these registers must be in the inline (or enabled) mode for each channel using bass and treble.